BrandonLC2020/PersonalSpotifyStatsWebApp/README.md

 # Personal Spotify Stats Web App

-This web application displays your personal Spotify statistics.
-It features a React frontend and a Ruby on Rails backend.
+This web application displays your personal Spotify statistics, featuring a React frontend and a Ruby on Rails backend.
+It offers both real-time and historical views of your listening habits.

 -----

 ## Features

+  * **Current & Monthly Stats**: Toggle between your current, real-time listening stats and your historical monthly data.
-  * **View Top Tracks**: See a list of your most played tracks.
+  * **View Top Tracks**: See a list of your most played tracks, complete with album art.
   * **View Top Artists**: Discover your most listened to artists.
   * **View Top Albums**: See a list of your most played albums.
+  * **Interactive UI**: A clean, tab-based navigation and a grid/table view toggle to customize your experience.
+  * **Historical Data Grouping**: Monthly stats are organized in an accordion view, grouped by month and year for easy browsing.

 -----